 In over 17 years of existence, PayPal has become the worlds most used and trusted online banking method for both individuals and businesses.
-So why isn’t it available to use for AUD deposits at online casinos?
-We explain why the service currently is not available for Australians at gambling sites.
+So why isn’t it available to use for deposits at online casinos for players from most countries?
+We explain why the service currently is not available for online gambling sites, other than some UK-friendly casino sites.

 PayPal allows users to securely transfer money without ever having to share financial information and make transactions simply by entering an email address and password.
 It’s close affiliation with eBay is one of the reasons why it’s the most well-known online payment service around the world.

 It’s the no fuss, no risk way of spending real money online, which makes it a fantastic choice for online gamblers.
 The catch is it is rarely presented as a banking option for Australians.
-So given all that it’s good for, why is PayPal rarely used by Australian casinos?
-And what alternative payment methods are there for Aussie gamblers?
+So given all that it’s good for, why is PayPal rarely used by online casinos?
+And what alternative payment methods are there for real money gamblers?

 What real money online casinos accept PayPal?

-Not too long ago, PayPal was a popular payment method gladly used by Internet gambling venues, but now it’s near impossible to find an online casino, bingo or poker site that offers PayPal as an option for Australian punters.
+Not too long ago, PayPal was a popular payment method gladly used by Internet gambling venues, but now it’s near impossible to find an online casino, bingo or poker site that offers PayPal as an option for punters outside of the United Kingdom.
 It all comes down to the company’s strict regulations surrounding international licensing.

-Aussie gambling law restricts online casinos from operating within our country, making it not possible for foreign run venues to get PayPal approval for their Australian players.
+For example, Aussie gambling law restricts online casinos from operating within the country, making it not possible for foreign run venues to get PayPal approval for their Australian players.